lemduc/CSCI599-TransformMusicProject/README.md

 ## 5. Conclusions and Future Work

-In this project, we successfully transformed song to a jazz version using chord translation.
-The chords in the original song are played by the jazz style combination of notes.
+In this project, we successfully transformed non-jazz style song to a jazz style song using chord translation.
+The chords in the original song are played by the jazz style combination of notes which are produced by the model.
 We also experienced using duration translation but it needs to be explored more.
 Here, we note some directions can be explored in the future:

 1. Scale up/down the key of the dataset into the same key (e.g. C Major) to reduce the size of language vocabulary, which in turns increase the size of our training data.